-Copyright clearance should be indicated by the contributor and is always the responsibility of the contributor.
-Unless a specific agreement has been made, accepted articles become the copyright of the journal.
-The contributor publishing agreement should be completed and sent to the Editors to accompany every submission.
+Copyright clearance for non-original material included in the manuscript (e.g., images) should be indicated by the contributor and is always the responsibility of the contributor.
+The contributor publishing agreement, which also details which version of a contributor's own article remains their copyright, should be completed and sent to the editors to accompany every submission.